egrosdou01/blog.grosdouli.dev/blog/2025-06-20-docusaurus-update/docusaurus-update-v3.4-v3.7.md

 authors: [egrosdou01]
 date: 2025-06-20
 image: ./docusaurus.jpg
-description: This is a Docusaurus note update from 3.4.0 to v3.7.0.
+description: A detailed Docusaurus note outlining the process and considerations for updating from version 3.4.0 to the latest v3.7.0.
 tags: [docusaurus,github,beginner-guide,"2025"]
 ---